Introduction

 A journal with a non-profit business model is fairer than an academic friendly journal with a for-profit business model.
 But the later is still fairer than a non-academic friendly journal with a for-profit business model.

-This information comes from the DAFNEE initiative, a Database of Academia Friendly jourNals in Ecology and Evolution.
+This information comes from the DAFNEE database, a Database of Academia Friendly jourNals in Ecology and Evolution.

-by Beck et al. (in revision): the strategic citation.
-By
+by Beck et al. (2026): the strategic citation.
+By deliberately

-deliberately choosing to cite relevant articles from non-profit journals
+choosing to cite relevant articles from non-profit journals when

-when multiple references would be equally valid, researchers can
+multiple references would be equally valid, researchers can contribute

-contribute to increasing their visibility and future impact factor.
-This
+to increasing their visibility and future impact factor.
+This method is

 works? by computing the fairness ratio on the references cited